daykr8721/daykr8721/README.md

 ---

 ## 🧠 My superpowers
-- Design Thinking Mastery
+- **Design Thinking Mastery** → I fall in love with problems before creating solutions.
-- Elevator Pitch Talent
+- **Elevator Pitch Talent** → I can explain your product in 20 seconds in a way your grandmother understands.
-- Human–Tech Translation
+- **Human–Tech Translation** → I speak both languages: logic and emotion, engineering and narrative.
-- Solution Builder Mindset
+- **Solution Builder Mindset** → If something doesn’t exist, I build it (tools, frameworks, methods).
-- Tech Literacy (learning to code to become a better bridge)
+- **Tech Understanding** → Learning to develop to better navigate tech adoption from the inside.

 ---